WSNE-FM: Personnel changes

 In June 2011, WSNE-FM dropped "Matty in the Morning" in favor of voicetracking from Toby Knapp, afternoon DJ at Clear Channel's WIHT in Washington, D.C.
 (Currently, "Doug & Jenn" host mornings locally.)
 The slogan was changed to "The Best Variety of the '90s, 2K and Today".
 Although not mentioned in the new slogan, popular songs from the 1980s were still played on occasion, as hot AC programming from Premium Choice still included 1980s music.

 In 2015, the station switched to an adult top 40 format, dropping most of their older golds and adding more rhythmic material.
 By April 2017, the station reversed this change, adding back songs from the 1990s and 2000s to its playlist.
+In April 2026 The station plays the same songs as the rest of the national Hot AC programing 24 Hours/7 Days a week.

 On August 16, 2021, WSNE-FM rebranded as "Now 93.3", aligning itself with other iHeart Radio stations across the United States.

 WSNE-FM HD2

 On April 25, 2006, Clear Channel announced that WSNE-FM would add an HD2 digital subchannel.
 When activated, it carried a format focusing on dance and disco hits.
 In 2009, the HD2 flipped to a smooth jazz format.
 Several years later, the smooth jazz format was replaced with a simulcast of co-owned talk radio station WHJJ.
 The HD2 subchannel feeds FM translator W284BA at 104.7 MHz, to give WHJJ listeners the choice to hear the station on FM.